Taywee/purge/README.md

 The retention specifiers are as follows:

-daily:      -d  specifier is not used
+daily:      -d  specifier is not used.
+Will match first backup of its day, ignoring seconds, minutes, and hours.
 weekday:    -w  specifier is day of week, as in crontab, 0=Sunday.
-Default = 0
+Default = 0.
+Will match first backup of its day, ignoring seconds, minutes, and hours.
 monthday:   -m  specifier is day of month.
 Default = 1.
+Will match first backup of its day, ignoring seconds, minutes, and hours.
 yearmonth:  -y  specifier is month of year, starting with 1. default = 1.
+Will match first backup of its month, ignoring days, seconds, minutes, and hours.

 examples: